Nica Worldschool

 9. Project World School: focuses on immersive learning programs around the world for teens and young adults

-12. Unschool Adventures: I recently heard of this one as having good tours for teenagers.
+12. Unschool Adventures: I recently heard of this one as having good tours for teenagers who want a worldschooling experience.
+In 2026, they are going to Valencia.

 15. iSlowCoLiving: Located in Costa da Morte on the Northwestern Coast of Spain, this is a great option for those who are looking for a co-living style community, an immersive experience in a more rural area and co-working space for digital nomads.
 They have accommodations that you can rent by the week (possibly a 2 week minimum).